AlexandrErohin/home-assistant-flightradar24/README.md

 ```

 All available fields for flight you can check [here](#airport-flight)

+To start receiving data for an airport - Pass IATA or ICAO airport code to `text.flightradar24_airport_track`.
+To stop receiving airport data just pass an empty string

 ### <a id="airport-flight">Airport Flight fields</a>
 Sensor `sensor.flightradar24_airport_arrivals` and `sensor.flightradar24_airport_departures` shows flights with next flight fields